tamerlaneviewer/tamerlane/docs/APP_STATE_LOGIC.md

 - **`handleManifestUpdate(...)`**: Updates manifest, collection, and related metadata in the store.
 - **`fetchManifestByIndex(index, preserveSearchResults?)`**: Loads a manifest by its index.
 The optional `preserveSearchResults` flag keeps the search context when navigating between manifests from a search result.
 - **`handleSearch(query)`**: Performs a content search, tags results with their parent manifest ID, and updates `searchResults` in the store.
-- **`handleSearchResultClick(result)`**: Determines if the result targets the current canvas or requires navigation.
-It sets `pendingAnnotationId`, adjusts indices if needed, and relies on the subscription to drive selection (no manual effect).
+- **`handleSearchResultClick(result)`**: Handles intra- or cross-manifest navigation.
+After any manifest switch it re-establishes the selection intent (`pendingAnnotationId`) and the subscription completes the process.
 - **`handleViewerReady()`**: A simple handler passed to the viewer component, which calls `setViewerReady(true)` in the store.

 ---